 MSc, Master’s of Public Administration Candidate

-Rebecca’s long record of professional experience and community service show her commitment and ability to get the job done.
-As a consultant, she works every day with local governments across Canada, helping them manage and improve the financial sustainability of their most critical services – water.
-Her commitment to learning and public service is clear; after a narrow defeat by 30 votes in the 2014 election, Rebecca enrolled in a part-time Master’s of Public Administration Degree at UVic to enhance her understanding of local government operations and ensure her contributions to Saanich are informed and effective.
+Rebecca has a long record of professional experience and community service.
+As a water resources consultant, she works every day with local and provincial governments across Canada, to improve the management of water services – financially, environmentally, and through sound policy.
+Since 2015 and twice interrupted by election campaigns, she has been enrolled in a part-time Master’s of Public Administration Degree at UVic to enhance her understanding of local government operations and ensure her contributions to Saanich are informed and effective.

 An active community member, Rebecca has served on over a dozen community boards in the last 10 years and supports many local organizations.
-Her current activities include:
+Her most recent activities include:

-Chair of the CRD Water Advisory Committee (member since 2013)
+Chair & member of the CRD Water Advisory Committee (member since 2013)

-Secretary of the Inter-Cultural Association of Greater Victoria (board member since 2013)
+Secretary & Director of the Inter-Cultural Association of Greater Victoria (board member since 2013)